MicrosoftDocs/Viva/WorkplaceAnalytics/Use/group-manager-role.md

 # Manager-deployed solutions

-The group manager (GM) role has a well-defined purpose in Workplace Analytics: It lets leaders create change-management plans for employees in their reporting structure.
+A manager can create change-management plans for the people in their reporting structure.
+To do this, the manager makes use of their group manager (GM) role, which was defined for exactly that purpose: creating and tracking plans for the manager's group.

-The role of group manager has predefined and unalterable scope: The employees in the reporting structure&mdash;all of their reports, direct and indirect&mdash;are automatically assigned to the GM's group.
+The group-manager role has predefined and unalterable scope: The employees in the reporting structure&mdash;all of their reports, direct and indirect&mdash;are automatically assigned to the GM's group.
 (The GM is also included in this group.)

 Change management plans are part of the **Solutions** feature of Workplace Analytics to which the GMs have access.
 Under **Solutions**, GMs can also open the **Solutions** &gt; **Manage** and **Solutions** &gt; **Track** pages, where they can track the progress of their own active plans and the state of their own completed plans.